On asymptotic behavior of the second Chern forms on degenerating K\"ahler-Einstein surfaces: Preliminaries

 \subsection{Biquard-Rollin's a priori estimate}

 In this section, we recall Biquard-Rollin's a priori estimate \cite{BR} for constant scaler curvature \Kahler\ metrics (or, cscK-metrics for short) on a degenerating family of surfaces.

-Set-ups: Let $(X_0,g_0)$ be a pair consisting of a compact complex surface $X_0$ with Kleinian singularities and a cscK orbifold metric $g_0$ on $X_0$.
+Set-ups: Let $(X_0,g_0)$ be a pair consisting of a compact complex surface $X_0$ with ADE singularities and a cscK orbifold metric $g_0$ on $X_0$.
 Let $\omega_0$ denote the \Kahler\ form of $g_0$.
 In order to state the a priori estimate, we need to define the notion of a \textit{non-degenerate smoothing} of $(X_0, g_0)$ (this non-degeneracy condition is a terminology used only \cite{BR}, not generally used).
 Let $\mathcal{X} \to \Delta$ be a flat deformation of $X_0$ over the unit disc of the complex plane.
 Assume that the fibers $X_t$ are smooth for $t \in \Delta^* = \Delta\backslash \{0\}$.
-Take a family of \Kahler\ classes $\{\Omega_t\}$ in the following sense: \begin{itemize} \item $\Omega_t$ is a \Kahler\ class on $X_t$, \item On a simultaneous resolution $\widetilde{\mathcal{X}} \to \Delta_d$ with a suitable base change
+Take a family of \Kahler\ classes $\{\kappa_t\}_{t \in \Delta}$ such that: \begin{itemize} \item $\kappa_t$ is a \Kahler\ class on $X_t$, \item On a minimal simultaneous resolution $\widetilde{\mathcal{X}} \to \Delta_d$ with a suitable base change